Li Ding | 丁立

 Research

-My work spans multiple domains, including multimodal LLMs, image generators, and robotics.
-I'm also interested in (and have published in) disciplines such as quantum ML, symbolic regression, and human-computer interaction.
-Before Ph.D., I worked on deep learning for autonomous driving, cognitive modeling, and video recognition.
+My work spans multiple domains, including reinforcement learning, generative models, robotics, and computer vision.
+I'm also interested (and have published) in disciplines such as quantum ML, symbolic regression, program synthesis, and human-computer interaction.
+Before PhD, I worked on deep learning for autonomous driving, cognitive modeling, and video recognition.

 Selected Publications